-Montenegro (Montenegrin: Crna Gora / Црна Гора, meaning "Black Mountain" — the English name is itself a Venetian Italian translation) is one of the world's newest independent states after an independence referendum in 2006 led to the breakup from Serbia with 55,5% being for it (the requirement set by EU was 55% to recognize it as an independent country).
+Montenegro (Montenegrin: Crna Gora / Црна Гора, meaning "Black Mountain" — the English name is itself a Venetian Italian translation) is a Southern European country and one of the world's newer independent states after an independence referendum in 2006 led to the breakup from Serbia with 55.5% being for it (the requirement set by EU was 55% to recognize it as an independent country).

 Montenegro's appearances in fiction:

 - Casino Royale (2006), although the filming of Montenegrin scenes took place in the Czech Republic.

 - The Brothers Bloom

 - Fictional detective Nero Wolfe hails from here, although he is mainly based in New York.
 He does come back once in the aptly named The Black Mountain to catch the murderer of his best friend.

 - Jay Gatsby received a medal from King Nicholas I (Montenegro was still an independent monarchy back then).